paolomandica/TeamXWeb/README.md

 # TeamxWeb
 Teaming up made easy.
 A simple Spring boot web app.
+Take a look at the [TeamX](https://github.com/paolomandica/TeamX) iOS/Android app for a more comprehensive description.